Orange-OpenSource/casskop/website/docs/3_configuration_deployment/5_sidecars.md

 ```

 :::info
-Note that all sidecars added with this configuration will be have, at the container init, some of environment variables from cassandra container merged with those defined into the sidecar container
+Note that all sidecars added with this configuration will have some of the environment variables from cassandra container merged with those defined into the sidecar container
 for example :

 - CASSANDRA_MAX_HEAP